 - 2 tablespoons chopped fresh parsley

-- 1 teaspoon chopped fresh sage (or ⅛ teaspoon dried ground sage)
+- 1 teaspoon chopped fresh sage or 1/4 teaspoon dried ground sage

-- 8 freshly baked biscuits, cut in half (click here for Homemade Buttermilk Biscuits recipe)
+- 8 buttermilk biscuits , cut in half (click link for our biscuit recipe)

 - Heat the butter in a medium skillet over medium-high heat and cook the onions 8-10 minutes until golden and beginning to brown.
 Add the garlic and cook for another minute.
 Add the veggie sausage and cook for another 3-4 minutes.
 Sprinkle the flour over the mixture and stir to incorporate, cooking for another minute.